Ariana Madix Wanted Nothing To Do With ‘Vanderpump Rules’: Is She Quitting With Tom Sandoval?

 “This is what really frustrated me watching that whole uncensored thing, because I obviously wasn’t on it, but you had people like Kristen [Doute] saying, ‘Oh well that’s why she didn’t want to do the show, because of Tom [Sandoval]. ‘ No. I didn’t want to do the show, because I was in a relationship with someone who was extremely emotionally and mentally abusive towards me,” Ariana Madix explained to Bravo about the first season of Vanderpump Rules, where she wasn’t a part of the show.

 Apparently, Madix was dating someone who wanted nothing to do with the show.
 In addition, her then-boyfriend not wanting anything to do with the show, he also despised Scheana Shay.
 And that was troublesome because Ariana and Scheana were really close friends.
-While Ariana Madix didn’t go into detail about what ended their relationship, she was linked to Tom Sandoval during Vanderpump Rules season two as they had supposedly hooked up while in Las Vegas.
+While Ariana Madix didn’t go into detail about what ended their relationship, she was linked to Tom Sandoval during Vanderpump Rules Season 2 as they had supposedly hooked up while in Las Vegas.

 “[He] told me Scheana was a piece of sh**, that I shouldn’t be friends with her, she’s fake.
 He literally hated every single thing about her and every single thing about reality television in general,” Ariana Madix explains about her ex-boyfriend, revealing that she did want to take part in the show after a while, but he kept her away from the spotlight.